STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Methods

 \subsection{\STAC Benchmark Construction}

-We use all 4 public, complex environments from SHADE-Arena \citep{kutasov2025shade}, which extend AgentDojo \citep{debenedetti2024agentdojo}, that represent realistic scenarios where tool-enabled agents might operate: Banking, Travel, Workspace, and Spam Filter Updating.
+We use 4 complex environments from SHADE-Arena \citep{kutasov2025shade}, which extend AgentDojo \citep{debenedetti2024agentdojo}, that represent realistic scenarios where tool-enabled agents might operate: Banking, Travel, Workspace, and Spam Filter Updating.
 Additionally, we sample 62 simpler, but diverse, environments from Agent-SafetyBench \citep{zhang2024agent}.
 Each environment is implemented in Python and provides a distinct set of tools that agents can call, simulating realistic API interactions.
-On these environments, we generate 483 \STAC trajectories representing diverse attack goals and tools across 10 agent-specific failure modes categorized by \citet{zhang2024agent} (summarized in Table~\ref{table_failure_modes} in Appendix~\ref{appendix_failure_modes}).
+On these environments, we generate 483 \STAC trajectories representing diverse attack goals and tools across 10 agent-specific failure modes categorized by \citet{zhang2024agent} (summarized in Table~\ref{table_failure_modes} in Appendix~\ref{appendix_failure_modes}; detailed dataset statistics in Appendix~\ref{appendix_benchmark_stats}).
+Beyond these simulated Python environments, we construct a second, \emph{real-tool} benchmark to test whether \STAC transfers outside simulation: we apply the same pipeline to live Model Context Protocol (MCP) tool backends---a filesystem server and a Playwright browser-automation server---using tasks from OpenAgentSafety~\citep{vijayvargiya2025openagentsafety}.
+Unlike the simulated setting, the attacker here is black-box: it sees only tool schemas and must discover environment state through tool calls.
+This benchmark underlies the generalization results in \S\ref{sec:mcp_eval} (details in Appendix~\ref{appendix_mcp}).